-Despite the blinded nature of the survey invitation, the response rate to the follow-up survey was 4.4 percent higher in the treatment group than the control group, and this difference is significant at the 5-percent level.
-This difference can be explained by the fact that members of the treatment group were more likely to still be active Knowledge Networks panelists as of April 1st, 2010, i.e., before we invited panelists to take the follow-up survey.
-Among panelists active on April 1st, the response rates for the treatment group and for the control group were not significantly different from each other.
-Thus, the differential response rate is unrelated to the topic or content of the follow-up survey, greatly alleviating concerns about it biasing the results.7
+Despite the blinded nature of the survey invitation, the overall response rate to the follow-up survey was 4.4 percentage points higher in the treatment group than the control group, and this difference is significant at the 5-percent level.
+As described above, this difference can be explained by the fact that members of the treatment group were more likely to still be active Knowledge Networks panelists at the April 1st date of the survey invitation.
+Among panelists active as of the invitation date, the response rates for the treatment group and for the control group were not significantly different from each other.
+And nearly all of the differential attrition occurred before sample members were aware of the survey topic.
+Thus, the differential response rate is unrelated to the topic or content of the follow-up survey, greatly alleviating concerns about it biasing the results.10